 1. Plants need light to grow

-For example, in our area the daylight from October 28 to February 14 is less then 10 hours.
-Calculate your garden’s “below 10 hour days”.
-Also, often the much needed winter sun is obstructed by neighbouring buildings and trees.
-Growing year round we can really see the impact the “below 10 hour days” have.
+In our area, daylight from October 28 to February 14 is less than 10 hours.
+Often, the much-needed winter sun is obstructed by neighboring buildings and trees.
+Growing year-round, we can see the impact of the “below 10-hour days.”

-If you start your seeds right at the edge of the 10 hour day, they will grow very slow and become spindly.
+If you start your seeds right at the edge of the 10-hour day, they will grow very slowly and become spindly.
 Seedlings become spindly when there is not sufficient bright light; tomatoes love full sun to become compact plants.
-Spindly and weak seedlings for the most part are no good.
-They do recover after being planted, but that takes time, precious time that a short growing season gardener does not have.
-And there is only one tomato variety that might have some profit from it, see below.
+Spindly and weak seedlings, for the most part, are no good.
+They recover after being planted, but that takes precious time that a short-growing season gardener does not have.

-You can use fluorescent lights to avoid spindly seedlings, but your seedlings will grow fast and result in overgrown plants, which leads to a different problem.
+You can use fluorescent lights to avoid spindly seedlings, but your seedlings will grow fast, resulting in overgrown plants, leading to a different problem.

 2. Seedlings are ready to be planted before putting forth buds

 The focus of every plant is to bring forth seeds.
 If the plant is healthy and the growing conditions are right, the plant will concentrate on getting a good root system, leaves, flowers, and then fruit – and lots of it.
-However, if a seedling sits for too long in a too small pot, it gives the plant the signal that it can’t get any better roots nor leaves.
+However, if a seedling sits for too long in a small container, it signals the plant that it can’t get any better roots or leaves.
 All it wants to do now is to produce some fruit before it perishes.
 Larger containers are an option, and we cover all that below.

 3. Not all tomato varieties are alike

-We are blessed with an unbelievable amount of different tomato varieties to grow in our gardens.
-We have early and late, small and tall, determinate and indeterminate varieties.
+We are blessed with a great number of different tomato varieties to grow in our gardens.
+We have early, late, small, tall, determinate, and indeterminate varieties.
 See the heirloom varieties we like to grow here.

 Here is a picture comparison of a Tiny Tim and a Sweet Million plant.
-Even though they are both early varieties and have a similar fruit size and days to maturity time, they will grow very different.
-The Tiny Tim plant is tiny and will only be a foot tall, the Sweet Million on the other hand can grow to 6 feet.
+Even though they are both early varieties of cherry tomatoes and have similar day-to-maturity times, they will grow very differently.
+The Tiny Tim plant is tiny and will only be a foot tall; the Sweet Million, on the other hand, can grow to 6 feet.

-These seedlings are just a few days old and do not have the first true leaves yet, but you can already see a significant size difference.
+These tiny seedlings are just a few days old and do not have the first true leaves yet, but you can already see a significant size difference.
 These are two very different plants.
 Let’s look at each one separately.

 Bush type tomatoes

 Dwarf varieties (determinate and indeterminate), tumbler type, and determinate tomatoes are all bush tomatoes (usually, a seed package has all that information).
 A real determinate tomato will produce all the fruit at one time.
 Many of these tomatoes are very early and good for a short growing season, canning, and preserving.
-You sure do not want to plant them too early.
-Start them 8 weeks before planting them out, at the earliest.
-If you are not sure about the weather, start at 6 weeks; in this case if you have to wait longer, the seedling will not overgrow.
+You sure do not want to start them too early.
+Start them six weeks before planting them out, at the earliest.
+If you have to wait longer because of cold weather, the seedling will not overgrow.

-Tumbler and dwarf plants can be started earlier and transplanted into a bigger and final container long before the weather outside is nice, granted you have the optimal conditions indoors, a warm location, a good light source, and good air circulation.
-They can be grown indoors for part of their life, or the whole time because they are great for container gardening and do not need much space.
+TIP: Tumbler and dwarf plants can be started earlier and transplanted into a bigger and final container long before the weather outside is nice, granted you have the optimal conditions indoors, a warm location, a good light source, and good air circulation.
+They can be grown indoors for part of their life or the whole time because they are great for container gardening and do not need much space.
 This way, you can really have some early fruit.
 Read more on how to grow tomatoes indoors here.